Difference between revisions of "Fungai Chiposi" - Pindula

 |+

-Fungai Chiposi is a , photographer and activist who was an aspiring Independent Member of Parliament for Southerton Constituency in [[Harare]] in the July 2018 elections.
-He is also the Founder of Proudly Zimbabwean Foundation, Co-Founder of [[]]
+Fungai Chiposi is a [[Zimbabwean]] politician, photographer and activist who was an aspiring Independent Member of Parliament for Southerton Constituency in [[Harare]] in the July 2018 elections.
+He is also the Founder of Proudly Zimbabwean Foundation, Co-Founder of Citizens Zimbabwe.
+In March 2022, Chiposi contested in the Kambuzuma Constituency by-election as an [[MDC Alliance]] and lost.

+Fungai was born on the 1st of October 1973 at [[Edith Opperman

+Fungai was born on the 1st of October 1973 at [[Edith Opperman ]] in Mbare.
+He left Mbare for [[Chitungwizain 1979

 |+